webkom/holonet/docs/spamassasin.rst

 Spamassasin
 -----------

 Spamassasin is a easy way to implement spam validation of mail.
-Holonet understands the spamassain format, if spamassasin markes the mail as spam, the mail will stop in holonet and be indexed in the Elasticsearch cluster.
-This servce is not required.
+Holonet understands the spamassassin format, if spamassasin marks the mail as spam, the mail will stop in Holonet and be indexed in the Elasticsearch cluster.
+This service is not required.

 Install Spamassasin: ::